 Providers are continuously working to provide a seamless experience across all devices.
 For instance, they are working to make their tools as easy to use as possible.
 Simplicity and ease of use is defining the user experience of approaching hybrid work.
 Additionally, the popularity of video conferencing software that can seamlessly power hybrid meetings will increase.

 The pandemic has also challenged providers to improve the video quality of their video conferencing software.
 And as we charter a new normal with hybrid work, video quality has an increasing influence on the user experience.
 As a result, HD video is slowly coming online.
 Providers are working on offering much higher video quality through a shift from 720p to 1080p.
+Hence, to improve resolution, webcam tests should be done to assure quality.

 As much as there has been a surge in video conferencing adoption, providers face a challenge to ensure users have high-quality meeting experiences regardless of location while also keeping up the burgeoning demand for these tools.
 The capabilities of artificial intelligence (AI) alleviate these challenges while making video conferencing more sophisticated.